danimelchor/clypi/docs/index.md

 Parameters:
 - `help_formatter`: the formatter class to use to display the help pages (see [Formatter](#formatter))
-- `help_on_fail`: weather the help page should be displayed if a user doesn't pass the right params
+- `help_on_fail`: whether the help page should be displayed if a user doesn't pass the right params
 - `nice_errors`: a list of errors clypi will catch and display neatly
 - `theme`: a `Theme` object used to format different styles and colors for help pages, prompts, tracebacks, etc.
 - `overflow_style`: either `wrap` or `ellipsis`.
 If wrap, text that is too long will get wrapped into the next line.
 If ellipsis, the text will be truncated with an `…` at the end.